thanapoom21/portfolio-nextjs/_posts/selection-sort-algorithm.md

 ---
-title: 'Selection Sort in JavaScript'
+title: 'Selection Sort'
-excerpt: 'Selection sort'
+excerpt: 'An algorithm that selects the smallest value or element from an unsorted list in each iteration and moves it to the beginning of an unsorted list.'
 coverImage: '/assets/blog/selection-sort-algorithm/cover.png'
 date: '2022-05-29T14:54:01.322Z'
 author: